 For off-roading or family-hauling, the Toyota Land Cruiser has a long history of reliably doing both.
-Although its US sales have dropped as of late, the SUV enjoys a great reputation around the world for being able to conquer and survive practically anything.
-New ones aren’t exactly cheap, but they’ll keep working after Range Rovers malfunction.
-And as with the 4Runner, a used Land Cruiser can do pretty much anything a new one can, at a fraction of the price.
-But which is the best year for the Toyota Land Cruiser?
+Although it has since been discontinued in the U.S., the SUV enjoys an excellent reputation around the world for being able to conquer and survive practically anything.
+New ones aren’t exactly cheap, especially if you need to import one from overseas, but they’ll keep working after Range Rover models malfunction.
+As with the Toyota 4Runner, a used Land Cruiser can do pretty much anything a new one can, at a fraction of the price.
+So, which is the best year for the Toyota Land Cruiser?

 Many would immediately answer with some version of “FJ40.”
-And while the first US Toyota Land Cruiser is an overlanding and off-roading icon, it won’t be considered here.
+However, while the first U.S. Toyota Land Cruiser is an overlanding and off-roading icon, it won’t be considered here.
 It’s now considered a classic SUV worthy of expensive restomodding, and prices have gone up significantly as a result.
-The FJ40 also doesn’t offer many of the amenities needed for daily-driving, like airbags.
+The Toyota Land Cruiser FJ40 also doesn’t offer many of the amenities needed for daily driving, like airbags.
 It might be a dirt-simple, rugged machine, but that’s not everyone’s cup of tea.

 Toyota Land Cruiser model years that should be avoided

-CarComplaints.com has Toyota Land Cruiser records dating back to 1984.
-And throughout the SUV’s production history, relatively few problems were reported.
+CarComplaints has Toyota Land Cruiser records dating back to 1984.
+Throughout the SUV’s production history, relatively few problems were reported.
 However, two model years stand out: 2005 and 2016.
-The 2005 My is part of the 100-Series Toyota Land Cruisers, according to Autotrader, while the 2016 MY is part of the latest 200-Series.
+The 2005 model year is part of the 100-Series Toyota Land Cruisers, according to Autotrader, while the 2016 MY is part of the latest 200-Series.

-CarComplaints actually has fewer issues recorded for 2005 than 2016, however, the 2005 MY’s issues are more expensive to repair.
+CarComplaints has fewer issues recorded for the 2005 model year than the 2016 Land Cruiser.
+However, the 2005 MY’s issues are more expensive to repair.
 One owner, after purchasing a used 2005 Land Cruiser, reported their SUV started burning oil and belching blue smoke.
 The owner reportedly had a friend with another 2005 Land Cruiser, who also experienced the same issue.
 These are most likely due to engine gaskets failing, causing oil to leak into the combustion chambers.

-The 2016 model year Land Cruiser is actually the most problematic one, according to CarComplaints.
+The 2016 Toyota Land Cruiser is the most problematic one.
 The most prominent issue is a rough-shifting transmission, particularly at low speeds.
 One owner also experienced grabby brakes: they would be soft, with lots of brake pedal travel, then bite all at once.
 Said owner also claims to have owned a 2005 Land Cruiser that never experienced this issue.
-In addition, one owner had the bizarre case of an A/C system that refused to turn off once activated.
+Additionally, one owner had the bizarre case of an A/C system that refused to turn off once activated.

 Other model years have had scattered issues.
-However, many of them appear to be from outside the US, where the Land Cruiser was equipped with different engines.
-That’s not to say, however, that every used Toyota Land Cruiser is free of faults.
+However, many appear to be from outside the U.S., where the Land Cruiser was equipped with different engines.
+However, that’s not to say that every used Toyota Land Cruiser is free of faults.

 As with any used vehicle, some parts on Toyota Land Cruisers do eventually break.
-And depending on the year and rust protection, corrosion can occur.
+Depending on the model year and rust protection, corrosion can occur.
 That’s why it’s best to always do a pre-purchase inspection.

-According to Autocar, some versions of the 100-Series Land Cruisers (1998-2007) offered air suspension.
+According to Autocar, some versions of the 100-Series Land Cruisers (1998-2007) offered air suspensions.
 However, over time, the components can crack, and replacement is expensive.
-Autocar also noted some particularly high-mileage Land Cruisers can develop seized brakes, and the touchscreen controls on some used models can also fail.
+Autocar also noted some particularly high-mileage Land Cruisers can develop seized brakes, and the touchscreen controls on some used models can fail.

-In addition, 1998 and 1999 Land Cruisers allegedly suffered from front differential failure if driven in harsh climates.
-Autocar does note differential and radiator fluid should be changed regularly, especially in these kinds of conditions.
+Furthermore, 1998 and 1999 Land Cruisers allegedly suffered from front differential failure if driven in harsh climates.
+Autocar notes differential and radiator fluid should be changed regularly, especially in these kinds of conditions.
 However, 2000 MY and newer Land Cruisers used a different, more robust differential, according to Slee Off-Road.

-If you’re after a more luxurious off-roading experience, the 100- and modern 200-Series Land Cruisers have a lot to offer.
-Apart from the 2016 model, the 200-Series Land Cruiser has had practically no issues on CarComplaints.
+So, what’s the best year for a Toyota Land Cruiser?
+If you’re after a more luxurious off-roading experience, the Toyota Land Cruiser 100-Series and modern 200-Series have a lot to offer.
+Apart from the 2016 model year, the 200-Series Land Cruiser has had practically no issues on CarComplaints.
 However, these newer ones are also the most expensive.

-Of the 100-Series Land Cruisers, 2000 and newer models offer standard traction and stability control, according to Consumer Reports and Autoweek.
-IH8Mud forum users recommend 2004 and 2005 Land Cruisers.
-These were the first to get the improved 5-speed automatic, which reduced the 4.7-liter V8’s highway fuel consumption.
+Of the 100-Series Land Cruisers, 2000 and newer model years offer standard traction and stability control, according to Consumer Reports and Autoweek.
+Additionally, IH8Mud forum users recommend 2004 and 2005 Toyota Land Cruisers.
+These were the first to get the improved five-speed automatic transmission, which reduced the 4.7-liter V8’s highway fuel consumption.

 However, many hold the earlier 80-Series as superior to the 100-Series.
-First introduced in 1990, Four Wheeler recommends 1993 and later models, which The FJ Company explains is due to the improvements made to the inline-6.
+First introduced in 1990, Four Wheeler recommends the 1993 Toyota Land Cruiser and later models, which The FJ Company explains is due to the improvements made to the inline-six engine.
 Although not as powerful as the later V8, its cast-iron block made it nearly indestructible.

-And while the 80-Series wasn’t quite as refined as the later 100-Series, due to its solid front axle and fewer gadgets, it’s arguably more durable.
-Gear Patrol notes this was the first Toyota Land Cruiser to come with full-time 4WD and coil springs all-around, as well as airbags from 1995 onwards.
+So, while the 80-Series wasn’t quite as refined as the later 100-Series, due to its solid front axle and fewer gadgets, it’s arguably more durable.
+Gear Patrol notes this was the first Toyota Land Cruiser to come with full-time 4WD and coil springs all-around, as well as airbags from 1995 Land Cruisers onwards.

 In short, if you want your Toyota Land Cruiser to be more of a rugged off-roader, you should look for a 1995-1997 one.
-But if you want more amenities, a more powerful luxury, and a bit more day-to-day luxury, Land Cruisers made between 2000-2004 and after 2006 are the better choice.
+However, if you want more amenities, a more powerful engine, and a bit more day-to-day luxury, Land Cruisers model years between 2000-2004 and after 2006 are the better choice.